 Description: This property is 2 minutes walk from the beach.
 Iberostar Playa de Muro Village is a large resort set on Platja de Muro, 200 metres from S’Albufera Nature Reserve.
 It features 2 outdoor pools, for adults and children, a chill out area with Balinese beds, and rooms with balconies.
 The Muro Village offers bright décor throughout.
 Each of its spacious rooms is air conditioned and has satellite TV, a microwave and a kettle.
 The property boasts a variety of restaurants, from buffet to à la carte.
 You can also enjoy live cooking at lunch and dinner buffet.
 Guests can have breakfast on the terrace of Embat Restaurant, enjoying views of the sea.
 Room service is available.
 Free high speed WiFi is available throughout.
 There is a 24-hour bell boy service and a towel service is available for the pools.
 The Village has an on-site gym and tennis courts, as well as a spa with a hot tub, sauna, and ice fountain.
 There is a golf course within 4 km of the hotel, and the property can arrange Green Fees for you.
 This hotel also offers unique services for cyclists and sports travelers.
 There is a repair shop, garage and a fully equipped gym.
 Bicycles are available for hire, there are special menus, a sports shop and a dedicated and specialized team.
 The Iberostar is 5 km from Alcudia, while Palma and its airport are a 45-minute drive away.

-Mallorca enjoys a Mediterranean climate characterised by long, hot summers and short, mild winters.
+Mallorca, the largest of the Balearic Islands, enjoys a Mediterranean climate characterised by a long, hot summer and short, mild winter.

 For more climate info: Mallorca Weather Guide…

-Mallorca is located in the Balearic Islands, around 209km east of Barcelona and 145km east of Valencia.
+Mallorca (or Majorca) is the largest island in the Balearic Islands, located in the Mediterranean Sea around 209km (130mi) east of Barcelona and 145km (90mi) east of Valencia.

 Information on how to get to Mallorca…